St. John Climacus's Orthodox Church, Warsaw

 The St. John Climacus's Orthodox Church (Cerkiew św.
 Jana Klimaka, Церковь Святого Иоанна Лествичника) in Warsaw is an Orthodox parish church belonging to the Warsaw deanery of the diocese of Warsaw-Bielsk within the Polish Orthodox Church.
+It is located at 140 Wolska Street in the Ulrychów area of Wola district, inside the Orthodox cemetery.

-The church is located at 140 Wolska Street in the Ulrychów area of Wola district, inside the Orthodox cemetery.
-It was built from 1903 to 1905 at the initiative of the Archbishop of Warsaw Hieronymus (Ilya Tikhonovich Ekzemplarskii) as a burial place for his son Ivan and for the future the church hierarchy as well as serving as a church for cemetery funerals and church services for the deceased.
+The church was built from 1903 to 1905 at the initiative of the Archbishop of Warsaw Hieronymus Ekziemplarski as a burial place for his son Ivan and for the future church hierarchy, as well as serving as a church for cemetery funerals and church services for the deceased.
 The Orthodox parish became associated with Russian rule during the interwar period where many Orthodox churches were demolished or closed.
 Except for the period between 1915 and 1919, the church continued services almost uninterrupted.
 It was damaged during World War II, and during the Wola massacre the Germans murdered its priests, their families and the children from the Orthodox orphanage run by the parish.

 The building was designed by Vladimir Pokrovsky.
 It mimics the appearance of 17th century church buildings in Rostov.
 The church contains historic icons and items from the early 20th century, including an iconostasis made by Alexandr Murashko.
 Murals added in the 60s and 70s are by Adam Stalony-Dobrzański and Jerzy Nowosielski.
 The building was renovated from 1945 to 1948 and in the 60s and 70s.

-Since 2003, relics of St. Bazyli Martysz in the church have been made available to worship.
+Since 2003, relics of St. Bazyli Martysz in the church have been made available to venerate.
 The church, along with the whole area of the Wola Redoubt, was entered in the register of monuments on August 20, 2003 (No. A-54).

 History

 Construction

 The Orthodox church was founded as a private effort by the Archbishop of Warsaw Hieronymus within the cemetery in Wola.
 It was built to act as an auxiliary to St. Lawrence's Church, which had been confiscated from the Catholics after the November Uprising, but its immediate purpose was to commemorate the deceased son of the archbishop, Ivan Ilyich Ekzemplarskii.

 In 1903 the archbishop acquired a plot of land with an area of 1237 square fathoms situated at the eastern cemetery wall by Wolska Street which cost 4275 rubles.
-On June 28, 1903 the foundation stone was laid.
+On June 28, 1903, the foundation stone was laid.
 It was designed by architect Vladimir Pokrovsky and the building of the church and the iron fence surrounding it was entirely financed by the Archbishop of Warsaw.
 Construction was completed in June 1905 but the consecration, also conducted by the Archbishop, was delayed until October 15, 1905.
 Two weeks later the Archbishop also died.
-In accordance with his wishes he was buried next to his son.
+In accordance with his wishes, he was buried next to his son.
 The ceremony, which took place in the unfinished church was led by the Archbishop of Vilnius and Lithuania Nikander and the Bishop of Chelm Eulogius.
 As well as Orthodox believers, Catholics and Jews were also at the funeral.